Hand and lower arm arthritis treatment

-Arthritis is a condition causes pain and inflammation within the joints, including those in the hand and lower arms.
+Arthritis is a condition which causes pain and inflammation within the joints, including those in the wrist, hand and fingers/ thumbs.
 Arthritis can cause the joints to become stiff so restricting movement, as well as causing swelling and weakening of the muscles all of which can subsequently cause pain.

-Arthritis of the hands can be noticeable, as lumps, or bone spurs, form on the knuckle joints.
+Arthritis of the hands can be noticeable as lumps, or bone spurs (known as osteophytes) which can form around the wrist or finger joints.

 The two main types of arthritis are Osteoarthritis and Rheumatoid Arthritis.
-Osteoarthritis is the most common type of arthritis, which occurs when the cartilage tissue between the bones in the joint wear away, causing the bones to rub together.
-Rheumatoid Arthritis occurs when the joints are attacked by your body's own immune system, which breaks down the bone and cartilage tissue in the joints.
+Osteoarthritis (an age related disease) is the most common type of arthritis, which occurs when the cartilage tissue between the bones in the joint wear away, causing the bones to rub together.
+Rheumatoid Arthritis (an autoimmune disease) occurs when the joints are attacked by your body's own immune system, which breaks down the bone and cartilage tissue in the joints.

 What does treatment involve?